SOUTHERN OREGON AQUATIC COMMUNITY (SOAC)

 SOAC obtained IRS status as a nonprofit in the state of Oregon.
 Currently, SOAC members are involved in two main activities:

-- As “aquatic ambassadors” raising public awareness of the need to replace Ashland’s only community pool – the Daniel Meyer Memorial Pool; and
+- As “aquatic ambassadors” raising public awareness of the need to replace Ashland’s only public community pool – the Daniel Meyer Memorial Pool; and

 - Seeking grants and donations for the pool project.